Job Applicant Privacy Notice

 Why does Crestbridge process personal data?

-Crestbridge needs to process data to take steps at your request prior to entering into a contract with you.
-It also needs to process your data to enter into a contract with you.
+Crestbridge needs to process your personal data to take steps at your request prior to entering into a contract with you.
+It also needs to process your personal data to enter into a contract with you.

 Where Crestbridge relies on legitimate interests as a lawful basis for processing data, it has considered whether or not those interests are overridden by the rights and freedoms of employees or workers and has concluded that they are not.

-Crestbridge processes health information if it needs to make reasonable adjustments to the recruitment process for candidates who have a disability.
+Crestbridge processes health information if it needs to make reasonable adjustments to the recruitment process for candidates who have a disability in order to comply with equal opportunities legislation.
 This is to carry out its obligations and exercise specific rights in relation to employment.

 For some roles, Crestbridge is obliged to seek information about criminal convictions and offences.
 Where Crestbridge seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.